adotiyal/cbh-take-home/cbh-take-home-project/Ticket_Breakdown.md

 #### Task:

-Since facilities can generate external_id for an agent we need to create an API interface that can perform this action.
-Also create an API to get agent_internal_id for a given agent_external_id.
+Since facilities can assign agent_external_id to an agent we need to create an API interface that can perform this action.
+Also create an API to get agent_external_id for a given agent_internal_id and facility_id.

 #### Implementation details:

 Create an POST API in backend service with the following functionality.
-Request: POST with the form details as facility_id, agent_internal_id, agent_external_id.
+Request: POST with the form fields "facility_id, agent_internal_id, agent_external_id".
-Action: Save facility_id, agent_internal_id, external_id as a row in agent_external _id table.
-This assumes that Ticket 1 have been done and there is already a agent_external _id table in the db.
+Action: Save "facility_id, agent_internal_id, agent_external_id" as a row in agent_id_mapping table.
+This assumes that Ticket 1 have been done and there is already a agent_id_mapping table in the db.
 Response: HTTP_OK 200 if request is processed successfully else send back HTTP ERROR codes depending on the error types.

 Also create a GET API in the backend service with the following functionality.
-Request: GET  Input:  agent_external_id
+Request: GET  Input:  agent_internal_id, facility_id

-Action: Search for the  external _id in agent_external_id table.
-Send back the agent_internal _id .
+Action: Search for the  agent_internal_id and facility_id in agent_id_mapping table.
+Send back the corresponding agent_external_id .
-Response: HTTP_OK 200 if request is processed successfully else send back HTTP ERROR codes depending on the error types.
+Response: HTTP_OK 200 and agent_external_id if request is processed successfully else send back HTTP ERROR codes depending on the error types.

 #### Acceptance criteria:

 The code changes along with unit tests should be merged to main branch.
-Testing should be done in Dev env to make sure the API is working as expected.
+Testing should be done in Dev env to make sure the APIs are working as expected.

 #### Effort: